Trussville, Alabama: Government

+Trussville operates under a mayor/city council form of government.
+As of 2026, Trussville's mayor is Ben Short.

 Education

-Trussville City Schools serve 4,269 students and are ranked among the top 10 districts in the state of Alabama by both Niche and School Digger.
-The mascot is the Husky, and team colors are red and gray.
+Trussville City Schools serve 4,269 students.

 Trussville schools were part of the Jefferson County School System until 2005.
 In 2000, a financial crisis forced the county to reduce funding for teachers, and when the city of Trussville was not allowed to offset these reductions with its own funds, it began to explore the possibility of creating a separate system.
 In 2004, the city council passed a resolution that created the Trussville Board of Education, and in 2005, Trussville City Schools officially separated from the Jefferson County School System.

 The system consists of five schools: